zakimustaquim/Minimalizer/minimalizer/README.md

 ## About

-This project has been created with _@adobe/create-ccweb-add-on_.
-As an example, this Add-on demonstrates how to get started with Add-on development using React and JavaScript.
+This project has been created with _@adobe/create-ccweb-add-on_ for the UGAHacks9 Hackathon.

 ## Tools